rBaun/Javascript.Projects/README.md

 # JavaScript Projects
 This repository is a collection of minor JavaScript projects, inspired by modern and popular web designs.
 Every project contains a short description, presenting the goal for the project and the resources used.
-The overall goal for is to become a better frontend developer, in the pursuit of becoming a FullStack Developer.
+The overall goal is to improve as a frontend developer, in the pursuit of becoming a FullStack Developer.

-The goal of the project is to gather a collectino of small projects with specific features, making it easy to understand and implement in any project.
+The goal of the project is to gather a collection of small projects with specific features, making it easy to understand and implement in any project.
 For that reason, every project also contains a bulletin list of features.

 Projects created so far, ordered by first to last:
 * [Quote Generator](#quote-generator)